sandsunsurf/pirate-chain-ios-wallet/README.md

 4. Navigate to the wallet directory where the `Podfile` file is located and run `pod install`.
 If pod packages are already installed, and need to update the pod packages, then execute command `pod update`.

-5. open the `ARRR-Wallet.xcworkspace` file.
+5. open the `ECC-Wallet.xcworkspace` file.
 (It is a "X WORK SPACE" file.
 Do not confuse to read it as "X CODE PROJECT" file.)

 6. locate the `.params` files that are missing in the project and include them at the specified locations.
 These are the 2 files named `sapling-output.params` and `sapling-spend.params`, which you'll find from the ZcashParams data directory which you usually get while compiling Zcash or Komodo.
 If need to get the files, you can use this [fetch-params.sh](https://github.com/PirateNetwork/pirate/blob/master/zcutil/fetch-params.sh) file on your machine via Terminal.
 After it finished downloading the parameters, on MacOS go to `$HOME/Library/Application Support/ZcashParams` and you'll find the relevant files there.
 Copy the files mentioned earlier and paste them inside `zcash-ios-wallet/wallet/wallet` directory.